weaverbel/intro-computational-thinking/content/0-intro.md

 *"Computers can be used to help us solve problems.
 However, before a problem can be tackled, the problem itself and the ways in which it could be solved need to be understood.
 Computational thinking allows us to do this ... (it) allows us to take a complex problem, understand what the problem is and develop possible solutions.
 We can then present these solutions in a way that a computer, a human, or both, can understand."*

-{% include figure.html img="ct-diagram.png" alt="The four components of computational thinking" caption="The four components of computational thinking" width="60%" %}
+{% include figure.html img="comp-think.png" alt="The four components of computational thinking" caption="The four components of computational thinking" width="60%" %}

 There are four essential components of computational thinking:

 - **Decomposition** – breaking a problem down into more manageable parts so that solutions can be found for each
-- **Pattern recognition** – looking for similarities with other problems so that past solutions can be re-used
+- **Pattern recognition** – looking for similarities within a problem or with other problems so that past solutions can be re-used
 - **Algorithms** – developing a step-by-step solution to each part of the problem
 - **Abstraction** – abstracting the important detail that can make a solution reusable, possibly by creating mathematical formulae